thixotropist/ghidra_decompiler_plugins/content/en/docs/Plugin_development_example.md

     * Entry points called by the plugin manager, such as `plugin_init` and `plugin_getrules`
     * One or more std::vector collections of instruction names we may want to track.
       This includes vector instruction names like `vsetivli_e8m1tama`.
-    * A shared std::map of vector instruction names to `UserPcodeOp` pointers.
+    * A shared `std::map` of vector instruction names to `UserPcodeOp` pointers.
 This map is constructed after plugin loading from the SLEIGH definitions provided.
 The decompiler console program retrieves this information from a Ghidra distribution's Processor/* directories.
       The Ghidra decompiler process retrieves this information from the Ghidra GUI's Java implementation.
-* `vectorsequence.hh` provides a struct holding various data used in analyzing an instruction sequence.
 * `vectorcopy.{hh,cc}` provides the Rules for transforming vector instruction sequences into calls to `builtin_memcpy` calls.
 Provided capabilities include
     * `displayPcodeOp`, `displayVarnode`, and `displayVectorSequence` for diagnostics and survey work.